rejetto/hfs/README.md

 - `perm`: specify who can see this.
      Use this to limit access to this node.
      Value is a dictionary, where the key is the username, and the value is `r`.
+- `mime`: specify what mime to use for this resource.
+Use "auto" for automatic detection.
+- `default`: to be used with a folder where you want to serve a default html.
+E.g.: "index.html".
+Using this will make `mime` default to "auto".

 # Accounts